skroutz/downloader/README.md

 For http as a notifier backend any 2XX response to the callback POST marks the callback as successful for the current job.
 For kafka as a notifier backend, we monitor kafka's `Events` channel and mark a job's callback as successful if the delivery report of a job's callback has been received and has no errors.

+Setting a callback becomes optional if the caller has provided an AWS S3 bucket to store the downloaded file.
+This is because it is possible to use AWS S3 object operations as event triggers directly.

 Web UI
 ------------------------------------------------------------------------------